a progressive web appIt's possible (though not likely) that you've never heard of Slack before. If that's the case, here's a quick primer:

-You can interact with Hangouts Chat via a web app (chat.google.com), a Windows desktop application (there's also one for Mac), or a smartphone app (Android and iOS).
+You can interact with Hangouts Chat via a web app (chat.google.com), a Windows desktop application (there's also one for Mac), a progressive web app or a smartphone app (Android and iOS).
 If you download one of the apps, you'll need to log in with your TSS Google account credentials to use it:

 Start a Conversation

-To start a Chat with someone, click on the + icon in the upper-left hand corner.
+To start a Chat with someone, click on the + icon iat the top of the left-hand sidebar.
 You can also use the keyboard shortcut Ctrl + k.

-You'll see four options, plus a search box:
+You'll see several options, plus a search box:

-To start a conversation with an individual person, you can start typing their email address or click on the 'Group Message' link, search for their address, then click the 'Start DM' [Direct Message] button:
+To start a conversation with an individual person, you can start typing their email address:

-If you want to look at existing chat rooms, click the 'Browse Rooms' link
+If you want to look at existing chat rooms, click the 'Browse Spaces' link

-'Message a Bot' is the last option, and probably the trickiest to get a handle on, especially if you've never used Slack or Microsoft Teams before.
-A Bot is a piece of software that you can chat with, either through direct messages or as part of a room discussion with other users.
+'Find apps' is the last option, and probably the trickiest to get a handle on, especially if you've never used Slack or Microsoft Teams before.
+An App is a piece of software that you can chat with, either through direct messages or as part of a room discussion with other users.
 Some bots can deliver notifications to you.
 The @Drive bot, for instance, will let you know you about any documents that have been recently shared with you or recent comments that relate to you.